xaroth8088/SystemPanic/README.md

 2. `pip install -r requirements.txt`
 3. Profit?

+Please format code with `black -t py312 .` for any PRs.

 ## What's on tap for the future?
 * More Paks!
 * Code cleanup (this started as weekend hackery, and it shows)